Caitlyn gets her voice back through speech therapy at Children’s

-When a lingering disorder left her without a voice, Caitlyn had no choice but to live through whispers and text messages for nearly four months.
+When a lingering disorder left Caitlyn Dreher without a voice, the teenager had no choice but to live through whispers and text messages for nearly four months.

-“It was really hard,” she said.
-“I’ve always been talkative in school.
+“I’ve always been talkative in school,” she said.
 I’m the kind of girl that sits in the front row and raises her hand to ask questions.”

 For years, Caitlyn would lose her voice every few months and wouldn’t be able to speak above a whisper.
-Like clockwork, her voice would come back two weeks later.
+Like clockwork, her voice would return two weeks later.

-The morning of Nov.
-14, 2012, she woke up and her voice was gone again.
-By the time a month had passed without any improvement, Caitlyn and her family were worried and looking for answers.
+One morning in November 2012, she woke up and her voice was gone again.
+When a month had passed without any improvement, Caitlyn and her family began looking for answers.

-After a visit to an ear, nose and throat doctor, who referred the family to the Children’s Voice Disorder Program, Susan brought her daughter to Children’s at North Druid Hills for a voice evaluation.
-Tracy Herring, CCC-SLP, determined that Caitlyn had muscle tension dysphonia, a condition in which the muscles around the larynx (voice box) are too tight.
+After an ENT doctor referred the family to the Children’s Voice Disorder Program, Susan brought her daughter to Children’s at North Druid Hills for a voice evaluation.
+Tracy Herring, CCC-SLP, determined that Caitlyn had muscle tension dysphonia, a condition where the muscles around the larynx (voice box) are too tight.